Star Trek: Enterprise season 2: Critical response

 At the time of the broadcast of the final episode of the season, Scott D. Pierce for the Deseret News described Enterprise as not "an awful show, it's just, well, boring."
 He called the new story arc introduced in "The Expanse" a "promising idea".
 But also added, "it's pretty hard to get your hopes up too high for Enterprise."

-Randy Miller III, in his review of the Blu-ray release of the second season for DVD Talk, said that the memory of this season was worse than it actually was.
-He criticised the studio's instance at stand-alone episodes but said that there was a marked improvement about halfway through the season, calling the finale "game-changing".
-He added that at the time of the DVD release, he did not feel so positively towards the season and agreed with Holly Ordway's opinion at the time.
-Ordway had said that the second season sought to be more realistic, but that it feels childish as no one gets hurt or killed - even in the episode "Marauders" which saw a group of colonists defend themselves from renegade Klingons.
+Holly Ordway had said that the second season sought to be more realistic, but that it feels childish as no one gets hurt or killed - even in the episode "Marauders" which saw a group of colonists defend themselves from renegade Klingons.
 She called the finale a "giant reset button" on the series, adding that it seemed that the show was about to become a sequel to Voyager but squandering the premise it had been given.

-Michael Simpson, while writing for SciFiNow, suggested that the second season of Enterprise "suggests a fatal failure to recognise what went wrong" with the first season.
-He said that the inclusion of the Borg in the episode "Regeneration" lacked fresh ideas as a similar idea had previously appeared in season one with the Ferengi making first contact but not being named in "Acquisition".
-He was frustrated with the season due to the "unfulfilled potential", and praised episodes such as "Carbon Creek", "Singularity" and "Cogenitor".
 James Hunt at the website Den of Geek placed three second season episodes in his top ten list of Enterprise.
 In ninth place, "First Flight" was chosen as it demonstrated that Jonathan Archer was "the most Kirk-esque Captain since the original".
 "Regeneration" was placed in third position, while "Carbon Creek" was the runner-up for the best episode because it was an early episode in which the series found its feet.

+Randy Miller III, in his review of the Blu-ray release of the second season for DVD Talk, said that the memory of this season was worse than it actually was.
+He criticized the studio's insistence at stand-alone episodes but said that there was a marked improvement about halfway through the season, calling the finale "game-changing".
+He added that at the time of the DVD release, he did not feel so positively towards the season and agreed with Ordway's opinion at the time.
+Michael Simpson, while writing for SciFiNow, suggested that the second season of Enterprise "suggests a fatal failure to recognize what went wrong" with the first season.
+He said that the inclusion of the Borg in the episode "Regeneration" lacked fresh ideas as a similar idea had previously appeared in season one with the Ferengi making first contact but not being named in "Acquisition".
+He was frustrated with the season due to the "unfulfilled potential", and praised episodes such as "Carbon Creek", "Singularity" and "Cogenitor".

-In 2019, CBR rated Season 2 of Star Trek: Enterprise as the 14th best season of all Star Trek seasons up to that time.
+CBR rated Season 2 of Star Trek: Enterprise as the 14th best season of all 31 seasons of Star Trek up to that time.